 This four page document presents the highlights from the 2019 National Academies report on medication assisted treatment for opioid use disorder.
 Funding Source: National Institute on Drug Abuse, National Institutes of Health; Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services

-From this website, the National Academies of Medicine where the 2019 report “Medications for Opioid Use Disorder Save Lives” can be downloaded for free.
+From this website, the National Academies of Medicine 2019 report “Medications for Opioid Use Disorder Save Lives” can be downloaded for free.
 Also available are a press release, executive summaries of the report’s conclusions and highlights, and a social media toolkit for dissemination.

 This 47 page report on medications to treat opioid use disorder (OUD) includes information on how the medications work, what the diversion risk is for these medications, how medications affect HIV or hepatitis C outcomes, whether medications are offered in the criminal justice system or military, medications and